Configuring and Installing I/O Domains

 Click Next to configure the CPU Threads and memory.

 The threads in the physical CPU of the Oracle VM Server are dedicated to the logical domains.
-Enter the values for CPU Threads and memory to be allocated for the I/O domain:
+Select Virtual CPU as the CPU Model and enter the values for CPU Threads and memory to be allocated for the I/O domain:

 2 CPU Threads.

 Do not specify a value for Crypto Units.
 Depending on the number of CPU threads, the Crypto units are assigned automatically.